Triangulated categories of relative 1-motives: Introduction

 The main step of the proof is to compute $\omega^1$ in a special case, namely $\omega^1(f_*\BQ_X)$ with $S$ regular and $f:X\ra S$ smooth projective ``Pic-smooth'' (Definition~\ref{def:pic_smooth}).
 In this case, Theorem~\ref{theo:omega_1_Pic_smooth} shows that

 where $P(X/S)$ is the \emph{Picard complex} of $f$, an object closely related to the Picard scheme of $X$ over $S$.
+Another proof of Theorem~\ref{thm:finiteness_omega1} is given in \cite{Vaish_IC3} (for schemes of finite type over a field, but the arguments carry through in our context).

-The results above on $t_{\MM,1}$ and $\omega^1$ also have (simpler) counterparts for the category $\DA_0(S)$ of $0$-motives which we establish along the way.
+The results above on $t_{\MM,1}$ and $\omega^1$ also have (simpler) counterparts for the category $\DA_0(S)$ of $0$-motives and for the functor $\omega^0$, which we establish along the way.

-The main question which this work leaves open is whether the $t$-structure $t_{\MM,1}$ restricts to compact objects and whether the resulting $t$-structure on $\DA_{1,c}(S)$ satisfies the analogue of Conjecture~\ref{conj:mot_t_struct}, i.e., whether the $\ell$-adic realisation on $\DA_{1,c}(S)$ is then $t$-exact.
-This will be established in the case where $S$ is of characteristic $0$ in subsequent work.
+The two main questions which this work leaves open are whether the $t$-structure $t_{\MM,1}$ restricts to compact objects and whether the resulting $t$-structure on $\DA_{1,c}(S)$ satisfies the analogue of Conjecture~\ref{conj:mot_t_struct}, i.e., whether the $\ell$-adic realisation on $\DA_{1,c}(S)$ is then $t$-exact.
+In \cite{constructible_1-mot}, we answer both questions positively.
+The fact that $t_{\MM,1}$ restricts to compact objects has also been established, with a different argument, in the preprint~\cite{Vaish_IC3}.